restorando/sprite-up/README.md

 ## Build your sprites

-1. Organize your retina and non-retina images
+1. Organization is the key!
+Sprite-up creates the icon's css selector looking for your images in different folders (retina and non-retina).
+It will create a css selector for each image found respectively, as long as you add it into the right folder.

   Lets suppose you have your non-retina icons and your retina icons under `app/assets/images/icons` and `app/assets/images/retina-icons` respectively.

     Important: take in consideration to divide the measures of retina icons by two for the non-retina ones.
 That is, if the retina icon is 32x32 then the non-retina icon must be 16x16.
 If you don't follow this instruction your icons won't look aligned.

-2. Include the `sprite-up` mixin in some part of your stylesheets
+2. Include the `sprite-up` mixin in your stylesheet (i.e _icons.sass partial or _images.sass partial)

   ```sass
   +sprite-up("icons/*.png", "retina-icons/*.png")
   ```

-  Important: you can generate as many sprites as you need as long as you have your icons in separate directories
+  We all know you’d probably need more than one sprite in your project.
+Worry not, you can generate as many sprites as you need as long as you have your images folders in separated directories.

   ```sass
   +sprite-up("icons/*.png", "retina-icons/*.png")